ojasgupta24/Data-Transfer-API/README.md

 - Go the project through the terminal and install all dependencies by
   - npm install
   - npm install -g nodemon
- - Inside the project folder place the pets.xlsx file i.e copy and paste your excel file to this folder with it's name as pets
+ - Inside the project folder place the pets.xlsx file i.e copy and paste your excel file to this folder with it's name as pets.xlsx
  - run the server using nodemon app.js
   ## Parameters on Postman
   - Select post method on Postman to post excel data to our database
     - Write localhost:3000/api/pet in the url section
-  -Select get method on Postman to get data from our database
+  - Select get method on Postman to get data from our database
     - Write localhost:3000/api/pet in the url section to get all of the data in our database
-    - Write localhost:3000/api/pet/:petId in the url section after that in path variables write key as petId and value as the id of the pet to find it in our database
+    - Write localhost:3000/api/pet/:petId in the url section -In path variables write key as petId and value as the id of the pet to find it in our            database
+  - Select patch method on Postman to update data with given id in our database
+    - Write localhost:3000/api/pet/:petId in the url section
+    - In path variables write key as petId and value as the id of the pet
+    - In query parameters pass in the name, type, breed and age as keys and write their               respective values in order to update them in our database
+  - Select delete method on Postman to delete data with given id in our database
+    - Write localhost:3000/api/pet/:petId in the url section
+    - In path variables write key as petId and value as the id of the pet